The Best Free VPNs for Torrenting

 What We Don’t Like

-- Severely slows traffic on Windows
+- Severely slows torrenting speeds on Windows

 - Browser extension logs IP addresses and web traffic